wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 Wide availability of fast internet and public clouds providing a lot of fast data storage and compute has enabled a revolution in how data can be stored and accessed.

    * "Distributed database" can now span multiple regional data centers (horizontally scalable), yet globally immediately consistent.
-Released in 2017 (Microsoft Cosmos DB, Postgres Citus, <a target="_blank" href="https://cloud.google.com/spanner/">Google Cloud Spanner</a>)
+Released in 2017 (Microsoft Cosmos DB, <a target="_blank" href="https://github.com/citusdata/citus">Postgres Citus</a>, <a target="_blank" href="https://cloud.google.com/spanner/">Google Cloud Spanner</a>)

    * "Deltalake" is a revolution because instead of arranging data in tables or graphs data for easier access, data is stored in Parquet format used by Azure Data Lake Storage Gen2, Hadoop, Databricks, <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a>
    <br /><br />